sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

    >>> Force(Po, N.x)
    (Po, N.x)

-The location of a torque on the other had is a frame.
+The location of a torque on the other hand is a frame.

    >>> from sympy.physics.mechanics import Torque
    >>> Torque(N, 2 * N.x)
    (N, 2*N.x)

-Optionally one can, when using the dedicated classes, also parse the body.
+Optionally one can also pass the body when using the decicated classes.
 If so, the force will use the center of mass and the torque will use the associated frame.

    >>> from sympy.physics.mechanics import RigidBody